sgrade/_Lab/Networking/BGP.md

 ## Timers
 Cisco routers, this defaults to 60 and 180 respectively.
 Quagga config: "timers bgp 4 16" - this command adjusts the network timers for keepalive and holddown timers.
-     a keepalive is sent every 4 seconds, and the router should wait 16 seconds for keepalive messages before it declares the peer dead.
+A keepalive is sent every 4 seconds, and the router should wait 16 seconds for keepalive messages before it declares the peer dead.

 ## RFCs
 ###